wyohackathon/wyohackathon.github.io/FIND-A-TEAM/.github/ISSUE_TEMPLATE/hacker-wants-team.md

 ## Communication

-_Consider leaving your personal Riot/Status address so that the team can contact you off GitHub._
+_Consider leaving your personal Status address so that the team can contact you off GitHub._

 - [ ] _Status IM_: